5 Tips For Making Up After An Argument

 In these power struggles, we're fighting for control and influence.
 We're fighting for our corner.
 We want to be heard, seen, and validated.
 We want what we want.
 Having power dynamics in relationships is quite normal, but constant power struggles can be detrimental to intimacy.

-Power struggles can be the result of childhood challenges.
+Power struggles can be the result of childhood challenges and our attachment styles.
 Someone with an insecure attachment style may be more prone to needing control in the relationship.
 If you have two people with insecure attachment styles, this doubles the problem and likelihood of fighting.

 SHADOW BOXING